Difference

 They were discovered much earlier.
 They were discovered later.

-We hope that the information provided in the article helps you to gain clarity regarding the topic and the difference between the two.
+We hope the information provided in the article helps you clarify the topic and the difference between the two.

 Happy Learning!